SavageVictor/SelfAssessment/Skills/Programming.md

   - graph: 🖐️ used
   - iterator: 🖐️ used
   - mutable state: 🖐️ used
-  - immutable state: 👂 heard
+  - immutable state: 🖐️ used
   - serialization: 🖐️ used
   - string parsing: 🖐️ used